Risk Assessment and Threat Modeling

 Finally, a spoofed server might be able to convince a naïve user that the server is legitimate.
 For example, a user might not examine the window containing a web page sufficiently to notice that the lock icon (or other indicator of a secure site) is missing.
 Using such a malicious website to obtain user data is called phishing.

 Repudiate an action.
-A malicious user might modify your software in such a way that allows him or her to deny performing an operation (such as using a specific credit card number).
+A malicious user might modify your software in such a way that allows them to deny performing an operation (such as using a specific credit card number).
 There are a number of techniques you can use to ensure nonrepudiation, such as code signature verification, data integrity checks, and so on.

 After you have determined which parts of your software ecosystem (apps, servers, local daemons and agents, and so on) might be attacked, you must take steps to mitigate those threats—that is, to make them less damaging.